This is a bit of a longer blog, but very insightful. Part 1 of 2.

 Antiphospholipid antibody syndrome (APS) is a condition that affects the blood-clotting process, causing blood clots to form in veins and/or arteries.

-Aplastic anemia is a condition whereby the bone marrow does not produce enough blood cells.
-It is often caused by an autoimmune attack on the bone marrow.
+marrow does not produce enough blood cells.
+It is often caused by an

 Autoimmune hepatitis involves inflammation of the liver.